 A contiguous allocation that is not an Inner contiguous allocation is an Outer contiguous allocation.

 For intra-band contiguous carrier aggregation the allowed Maximum Power Reduction (MPR) for the maximum output power in Table 6.2A.1.1-1 with non-contiguous RB allocation is specified in Table 6.2A.2.1-2 for UE power class 3 CA bandwidth classes B and C. The MPR with non-contiguous RB allocation is specified in Table 6.2A.2.1-3 for power class 2 CA bandwidth classes B and C when the signalling is absent for dualPA-Architecture IE, and for power class 2 CA bandwidth class C when the signalling is indicated for dualPA-Architecture IE. The MPR with non-contiguous RB allocation is specified in Table 6.2A.2.1-4 for power class 2 CA bandwidth classes B and C with TxD supported.
+The MPR with non-contiguous RB allocation is specified in Table 6.2A.2.1-5 and Table 6.2A.2.1-6 for 2Tx power class 1.5 for CA bandwidth class C for hand-held UE and large FWA form factor respectively.

 Table 6.2A.2.1-2: non-contiguous RB allocation for Power Class 3